 The probationary employee shall be subject to two written reviews before the end of the probation period, conducted by the Employer.
-The first review shall take place approximately midway through the probationary period.
-The second review shall take place approximately one week prior to the end of the probationary period.
+The first review shall take place no later than approximately midway through the probationary period.
+The second review shall take place approximately one week prior to the end of the probationary period or as appropriate in the circumstances.
 These reviews will evaluate the performance of the employee with respect to the duties, responsibilities and desired qualifications listed in the initial employment notice.